The Latin word sacramentum means “a sign of the sacred”

-Members of the Catholic, Orthodox and Anglican/Episcopal traditions call seven of their religious ceremonies sacraments.
+Members of the Catholic and Orthodox traditions call seven of their religious ceremonies sacraments.
 The Anglican and Episcopal churches recognise two, Baptism and Holy Communion.
 Sacraments are celebrations of Christian tradition, of Christian life and of Christian hope.
 They share the dimensions of past, present and future that give ordinary celebrations meaning.
 By faith they are a real encounter with the living Lord Jesus.

-Each sacrament dramatizes and points to something that is happening in the lives of people who belong to the celebrating community and places Christ as the centre focus of meaning.
+Each sacrament dramatises and points to something that is happening in the lives of people who belong to the celebrating community and places Christ as the centre focus of meaning.
 For example, Eucharist strengthens the unity of Christians as they receive it fulfilling the prayer of Jesus that we all might be one.
-It celebrates God’s nourishing presence with us now.
-Sacraments celebrate the community’s life now.
+It celebrates God’s dynamic nourishing presence with us now and prepares us in light of the future glory to come.

 Children who make their first Communion or first Confession are expressing a desire to get closer to God in faith, hope and love.
 People who get married in church or who are ordained to the priesthood are responding to a God given vocation and are saying something about their future in relation to God and the Christian community.

 But sacraments imply more than just a personal future.
 They also point to the possibility and hope that the reality of the Kingdom of God they celebrate will someday reign over all the earth.
 Eucharist looks forward to the time when all will be one in Christ at his heavenly banquet.
 The Sacrament of Reconciliation is the means by which we put right our relationship with God and thus learn how to love our neighbour as ourselves.s.
 Anointing of the Sick points to the hope that illness and disease, the consequence of Adam’s original sin, will someday be no more and that we might be properly prepared to face death.

 Through baptism we die to the fallen world and are reborn into the kingdom of God and become members of the Church, the family of God.

 Our parish community welcomes each child and offers support to the parents and godparents in their responsibility as the first teachers of their child in the ways of the faith.
 The Godparents can help the parents in living their example of faith, and they join with parents in making the act of faith on behalf of the child.
 As the child grows older, our community tries to help parents prepare their child to celebrate the Sacraments of Reconciliation and the Eucharist.